-As we go through life, if we are lucky, we enter and exit many stages.
-Some have and offer more contrast than others.
+As we go through life, we enter and exit many stages.
+Some transitions offer more contrast than others.
 Sometimes, these changes demand that our diet also adjust.
-It can be uncomfortable and unencouraging if we feel like we are doing this alone.
-Food can help us feel grounded, build our immune system, affect our emotions, transform us so we can better navigate uncertainty, guide us to find our intuition, and provide ease to explore and play again.
+It can be uncomfortable and unencouraging if we feel unequipped.
+Food can help us feel grounded, build our immune system, affect our emotions, transform us so we can better navigate both certainty and uncertainty, guide us into intuition, and provide ease to playfully explore again.

 Organize the pantry and use of techniques